hotoffthehamster/release-ghub-pypi/README.rst

     release -- the tool will run a simple smoke test against the release.

-    - The smoke test creates a new Python virtual environment, installs the package, and runs a basic sanity check: it prints the package docstring, and it compares the package version against the current release version.
+    - The smoke test creates a new Python virtual environment, installs the package, and runs a basic validation: it prints the package docstring, and it compares the package version against the current release version.

 - Finally, on success, the tool opens browser windows to both of the project's